 Before long, we crossed the road on which we had arrived at Damaraland Camp the previous afternoon.

 “These desert elephants here are special, you know?

 They are much lighter and more agile.” explain the guide to us.
 “They got used to going up and down the hills.
 So, sometimes, it costs us to find them.”

 Anyway, the Elusive Pachyderms

-Then we return to the lodge and repack.
-We say goodbye.
-We head south.
-The farther south we got, the more fascinating piles of red rock abounded, identical to those that surrounded us as we searched for the elephants.
+The further south we got, the more fascinating piles of ocher rocks, identical to those that surrounded us while we were looking for elephants, abounded.

 Sorris Sorris Lodge and the Supreme Mountain of Namibia